What are the Possibilities and Applications of VR in Real Estate?

 Think about showing a bare property without any or almost no furnishings.
 Now imagine the exact same apartment or house outfitted with furniture and beautifully decorated.
 Of these, which would you find easier to sell?
 Obviously the first one.

-While staging can provide a great way to market your property, it requires investment, especially if you are selling a newly constructed house.
+While virtual staging can provide a great way to market your property, it requires investment, especially if you are selling a newly constructed house.
 It’s easy for real estate agents to make very little investment using virtual reality technology to market staged properties.
 MIMAR, for example, offers VR staging services to real estate agents.

 • Visualization of architectural projects